adilbenmoussa/bookmarks/README.md

  * Undo the commit and unstage the changes => `git reset HEAD~;`
  * Undo the commit and lose all changes => `git reset --hard HEAD~;`

+ To cherry-pick all the commits from commit A to commit B (where A is older than B), run:
+ * `git cherry-pick A^..B`

+ If you want to ignore A itself, run:
+ * `git cherry-pick A..B`

 ### Useful commands
  * update oh-my-zsh: ```source ~/.zshrc```